ivkuz/GeneticMigrationStructureEstonia/README.md

 # GeneticMigrationStructureEstonia

-These custom R code has been used in the study "Assessing the impact of 20th century internal migrations on the genetic structure of Estonia" Ivan A. Kuznetsov, Estonian Biobank Research Team, Mait Metspalu, Uku Vainik, Luca Pagani, Francesco Montinaro, Vasili Pankratov bioRxiv 2023.10.25.564036; doi: https://doi.org/10.1101/2023.10.25.564036
+This custom R code has been used in the study "Assessing the impact of 20th century internal migrations on the genetic structure of Estonia" Ivan A. Kuznetsov, Estonian Biobank Research Team, Mait Metspalu, Uku Vainik, Luca Pagani, Francesco Montinaro, Vasili Pankratov bioRxiv 2023.10.25.564036; doi: https://doi.org/10.1101/2023.10.25.564036